Code-Theft-Auto/Chibong_speedtest/README.md

 ## Dependencies

 * Python
-* tkinter and speedtest-cli (can be installed by entering the following command in the cmd
+* tkinter and speedtest-cli (can be installed by entering the following command in the cmd):
 ```py
 pip install tk
 ```